finbourne/lusid-sdk-csharp/sdk/docs/FundsApi.md

 [EXPERIMENTAL] UpsertDiaryEntryTypeValuationPoint: Upsert a Valuation Point.

 Insert the estimate Valuation Point.
 If the Valuation Point does not exist, this method will create it in estimate state.
-It is not possible to update an existing Valuation Point.
-As an alternative, the Valuation Point could be deleted and recreated.

 ### Example
 ```csharp